trusttoken/contracts-pre22/README.md

 ### Insurance Fees

 The contract is equipped to charge transaction fees upon minting, burning, and/or transferring of TrueUSD.
-At time of writing there is a 7 bips fee on transfers and no fee for minting or burning.
+There is currently a 7 bips fee on transfers.
 These fees are intended to compensate whomever is insuring the contract.
-With the launch of the TrustToken platform, the insurer will stake TrustToken so that if anything were to go wrong with the USD backing (e.g. a bank holding the funds goes under), TrueUSD holders could be compensated from the TrustToken stake instead.
+With the launch of the TrustToken platform, TrustToken holders will stake TrustToken so that if anything were to go wrong with the USD backing (e.g. a bank holding the funds goes under), TrueUSD holders could be compensated from the TrustToken stake instead.